By Mary Olson

 Past visual displays, talking about your period remains taboo, too.
 Researchers have found that 7 out of 10 menstruating women in the UK do not feel comfortable discussing menstruation, especially around non-menstruators.
 Even within the home, where we are now confined, adults and adolescents have reported feeling uncomfortable discussing periods with their families, especially their fathers and brothers.

 Today’s pandemic affects different communities differently.
 Homeless and low-income menstruators face further challenges to accessing affordable menstrual products, among many other difficulties.
 People quarantining with partners are facing increased rates of domestic violence, and single people may experience complete privacy coupled with crippling solitude.
 COVID-19 has heightened countless pressing problems and concerns.
-Hiding your period should not one of them.
+Hiding your period should not be one of them.

 It’s silly that we jump through so many hoops to hide our period—we shouldn’t have to.
 Periods do not need to be private, and they should never be shameful.
 As we deal with the countless effects of COVID-19, we shouldn’t let an irrational fear add to our stress.
 So, the next time you go to wrap up your used tampon or pad, go light on the toilet paper.
 You have nothing to be ashamed of.